hilios/jQuery.countdown/examples/02-basic-coupon-site.md

 category: examples
 ---

 This is the most common case to use the script, that mimic the countdown style in coupon sites like [Groupon](http://www.groupon.com/browse/miami).

-Just use the formatter with `%D days %H:%M:%S`.
+Format the output with `%D days %H:%M:%S`.

 <div class="basic-coupon">
     Limited Time Only!